Stuartkal/PELARD-DASHBOARD/README.md

 # PELARD-Dashboard
+PELARD-N
+Protection and Empowerment of Land Rights Defenders in Northern Uganda FINANCED BY: European Commission: European Instrument for Democracy and Human Rights (EIDHR)

 * MDR web based Software
 * A Mornitoring , Documenting and Reporting (MDR) platform for Human Rights Defenders of Land Rights in Acholi Sub Region.